MapStory/Learning/modules/module2.md

 In the example below, we've created a StoryFrame that better focuses on a location where ISIS declared a Caliphate, a point also highlighted with a StoryPin.

 ![SCREENSHOT](images/Screen Shot 2019-01-22 at 11.35.57 AM.jpg)\

-### Demonstration

-Now that you have an understanding about the what's involved in adding StoryPins and StoryFrames to a StoryScape, let's watch someone go through this process:

-Watch this video.
-VIDEO.

 ### Tasks